deepthigudapati/JavaSelenium_Assignment/README.md

 The VehicleSearchMultipleFilesTest dynamically processes all input files in the src/test/resources/input_files/ directory.

 mvn clean test -Dtest=VehicleSearchMultipleFilesTest
+NOTE: Not able to run test cases in parallel as website is not allowing many requests.Parallel execution may need some changes.

 **Logging**
 Logs are generated for each test run: